Sophia George

 A compilation album, Girlie Girlie: The Best of Sophia George, was released on Trojan Records.

-George married her manager Ronald Chung and in the mid-1990s they relocated to Miami, later settling in Los Angeles.
-George is the mother of Patrick Chung (born 19 August 1987), a safety for the New England Patriots.
+George married her manager Ronald Chung, and in the mid-1990s, they relocated to Miami, later settling in Los Angeles.
+George is the mother of Patrick Chung (born 19 August 1987), a retired American football safety who played most of his career for the New England Patriots with whom he won three Super Bowls.